Select Page

 • CO2 from plastics 1 GTon/year

-Examining the data reveals that the manufacture of plastics is responsible for just 2% of emissions and.
-On this page we saw that plastics make up 0.5% of the materials we use and 0.5% of the waste we create, so perhaps it should come as no surprise that they also account for just 2% of carbon dioxide.
+Examining the data reveals that the manufacture of plastics is responsible for just 1-2% of emissions depending on the data source used.
+On this page we saw that plastics make up 0.5% of the materials we use and 0.5% of the waste we create, so perhaps it should come as no surprise that they also account for just 1-2% of carbon dioxide.
+See Sustainable Materials with Both Eyes Open.

 It should be clear that anyone genuinely concerned about carbon dioxide and warming would not be targeting plastics as the prime cause. based on the data, anyone who was genuinely worried about carbon dioxide should be much more worried about metals and ceramics than plastic.